CoQ10 and Ubiquinol Supplements Review

 - What does it do?
 People often take CoQ10 to offset a decline in natural levels which occurs with the use of statin (cholesterol-lowering) medication.
 Some take it to feel more energized or for a variety of other purposes.
+It may also modestly help with elevated cholesterol levels, migraine, and other conditions.
 The evidence supporting these uses remains preliminary, although it does benefit people with congestive heart failure (See What It Does).
 After being absorbed into the body, more than 90% of CoQ10 is converted to its active form, known as ubiquinol (CoQH2-10), which is also available as a supplement and appears to have greater bioavailability (i.e., it raises blood levels more).
 (See What It Is).

 - How much to take?
 CoQ10 and ubiquinol are typically taken at a dose of 50 to 200 mg per day, although higher doses have been used (See Dosage).
 Certain formulations have improved absorption (See Absorption and Bioavailability Enhancers)

 - Best choice?
 Among 43 CL Approved products, CL selected several as its Top Picks.
 One product was Not Approved, as it contained less than its listed amount of CoQ10 (See What CL Found).

 - How to take it?
 Gastrointestinal side-effects may occur but can be minimized by breaking up the dose over the day, although it may interfere with sleep if taken before bed.
 Most forms are best absorbed with fats, so take CoQ10 and ubiquinol with meals.

 - Cautions: At typical doses, CoQ10 and ubiquinol appear to be generally safe, but there are possible interactions with blood thinners and diabetes medications (see Concerns and Cautions).